SciDAS/dtp-personal/README.md

 `./interact`

-To pass commands to containers in the background(if an application/script wants to use a running DTP, for example), use [background](https://github.com/SciDAS/dtp/blob/master/background)
+To pass commands to containers in the background(if an application/script wants to use a running DTP, for example), use [background](https://github.com/SciDAS/dtp/blob/master/background).

 `./background <--container1> 'command1' <--container2> 'command2' ....`

 ex: `./background --dtp-irods 'ils' --dtp-aws 'aws s3api list-buckets'`

+*These commands are run in sequence from first-to-last.*

+### Local Transfers

+To copy data from your local machine to the K8s cluster, use [copy-to](https://github.com/SciDAS/dtp/blob/master/copy-to):

+`copy-to /local/path /remote/path`

+To copy data from the K8s cluster to your local machine, use [copy-from](https://github.com/SciDAS/dtp/blob/master/copy-from):

+`copy-from /remote/path /local/path`

 ## Delete